2.1 Strategy and management

 2.11 Corporate governance matters

-2.11.1 Undertaking a formal and rigorous review annually of its own performance, that of its committees and individual directors and the division of responsibilities.
+2.11.2 Undertaking a formal and rigorous review annually of its own performance, that of its Committees and individual directors and the division of responsibilities.

-2.11.3 Considering the balance of interests between members, other customers, employees and the community.
+2.11.4 Considering the balance of interests between members, other customers, employees, the community and other stakeholders.

-2.11.5 Receiving reports on the views of the Society members.
+2.11.5 Receiving reports on the views of the Society’s members.

-2.11.6 Agree the Directors’ Conflict of Interest Policy and all other relevant policies.
+2.11.6 Agreeing the Directors’ Conflict of Interest Policy and all other relevant policies.

-2.12.2 Prosecution, defence or settlement of litigation or alternative dispute resolution mechanism involving sums above £25 million or which would have a Major impact on the Group.
+2.13.2 The prosecution, defence or settlement of litigation or alternative dispute resolution mechanism involving sums above £25 million or which would have a Major impact on Nationwide.

-2.12.3 Approval of the overall levels of insurance for the Group including Directors’ & Officers' liability insurance.
+2.13.3 Approval of the overall levels of insurance for Nationwide including Directors’ & Officers' liability insurance.

-2.12.4 Significant changes to the rules of the Group's pension scheme.
+2.13.4 Significant changes to the rules of Nationwide’s pension scheme.